-Q: What kinds of things will we do during our Reunion?
+Q: What kinds of activities will we do during our Reunion?

 A: The schedule of events for Reunion weekend is extensive.
-It will be available to preview by mid-March.
+It will be available to preview in March.
 The big, all-comer events are the Friday night New England Clambake, the Friday night keynote speaker, the Saturday Parade of Classes and the Saturday Alumni Picnic.
 Your class will celebrate this reunion milestone with a private reception and dinner on Saturday night.

 Q: Can I bring my children?
 Is Reunion kid-friendly?

 A: Absolutely.
 Children are welcome.
 Reunion includes many family activities.
-On Saturday afternoon, there will be a Camel Kids Jamboree on Tempel Green.
-This event includes a bounce house, professional balloon artist and face painter, a live reptile exhibit AND MORE!
+On Saturday afternoon, there will be a Camel Kids Carnival on Tempel Green.
+This event includes a bounce house, professional balloon artist and face painter, a live animal exhibit AND MORE!
 Childcare is available Saturday night during the Saturday class dinners.
 More about children’s activities and childcare.

 Q: When will I hear what my class is planning?